The Essential Bilbao Travel Guide

 The Basque Country is perhaps the biggest example of this.
 Euskara the language of the Basque Country is completely unrelated to any other Indo-European language.
 The culture here is different to that of the rest of Spain, which probably owes to the geography of the region, with its mountains and green rolling hills!

 If you head to Mount Artxanda, you’ll get a fantastic perspective of Bilbao and be able to see how it is surrounded by mountains on all sides.
 The architecture in the city is very Spanish, especially in the old quarter.
 However, recent development is what makes travelling to Bilbao an attractive proposition.

 The recently built Guggenheim museum and Zubizuri bridge have provided Bilbao with a more modernist flavour.
 A Bilbao travel guide would not be complete without mentioning this.
 If you’re looking to visit Bilbao, then expect an interesting mix between old and new.

 The city felt different to other places I’ve visited in Spain.
 Maybe it’s the Basque culture or the geography of the city, which makes it feel more English in a way, but it definitely feels like it’s apart from the rest of Spain!

-Bilbao isn’t the biggest city in Spain, but there’s still a decent amount of accommodation in the city!
+If you’re considering where to stay in Bilbao, it’s worth noting that it isn’t the biggest city in Spain.
+However, there’s still a decent amount of accommodation in the city!
 If you’re planning on staying at hotels or hostels, you have more than your fair share of your choice!

 I stayed at Pil Pil Hostel when I was in Bilbao.
 I found it to be a great little hostel, which was conveniently located near to the bus station and San Memes.
 For €14 a night, you get a bed, free breakfast, coffee and tea, which I thought was quite reasonable.
 There’s also free wifi as well!